Createdd/Writing/2020/articles/QuestionsAiPart1.md

 12. When was the “official” birth of the term AI?
 (It was at the Dartmouth conference)
 13. Name three of the “founding fathers” of AI.
 14. Why were there great expectations for AI and why was it followed by a depression?
-15. What is the difference about symbolic and subsymbolic AI?
+15. What is the difference between symbolic and subsymbolic AI?
 16. Name three areas where a state of the art use of AI has been developed.
-17. Why did Deep Learning started to bring breakthroughs only since 2010?
+17. Why did Deep Learning start to bring breakthroughs only since 2010?
 18. Herb Simon answered “Why AI” with two main purposes.
 What were those?